NathaliaLietuvaite/Quantenkommunikation/PQMS-V16K-The-Universal-Cognitive-Substrate.md

 ---

-## 6. IMPLEMENTATION: THE V16K PYTHON SIMULATOR
+## 6. Implementation: The V16K Python Simulator

 A complete reference implementation of the V16K substrate is provided in Appendix A. The simulator is written in Python 3.10+ and uses only standard libraries (`numpy`, `logging`, `threading`, `time`) to maximise portability and readability.
 It demonstrates how the axiomatic principles can be operationalised in a multi‑threaded, event‑driven environment.